octocloudlabs/supercharge-docs/docs/walt/lab-4.md

 1. In the Activity bar, click the Extensions button.
 2. In the Extensions panel you'll see six extensions.
 3. Click on the **Live Server** item to see a detail page in VS Code.
-   1. Live Server is development web server.
+   1. Live Server a is development web server.
 You'll use it to view the project site.
 4. Click on the **Winter is Coming Theme**.
 This is a theme that defines colors and fonts for the editor.

 ### Change the theme